 Most of the atom is empty space!.

 Click here to find out how we know that the atom is like this.

-Now you may want to find out more about the atom.
-These links will take you to more advanced pages:
+You may want to find out more about the atom.
+These links will take you to more advanced pages on my site: